thomasp-gfz/WaterBalanceR_JOSS/README.md

 ## How to install the package?

-The package includes the "install_WaterBalanceMod.R" file.
-Open it using R or RStudio and change `wd <-` to your local path, where there your downloaded version of the WaterBalanceMod is saved.
+The package includes the "install_WaterBalanceR.R" file.
+Open it using R or RStudio and change `wd <-` to your local path, where there your downloaded version of the WaterBalanceR is saved.
 Run the script.
 When asked, if depending packages shall be installed, confirm.
 When everything is installed, the model should be ready to be run.
 To run the model you can use the attached sample data, that you can find in the subfolder "sample_data" (How to: see below).
 Copy that folder to your preferred working Directory first.

 ## Using sample data